AlyssaYoung/AVQA/README.md

 ## AVQA Dataset
 AVQA is an audio-visual question answering dataset for the multimodal understanding of audio-visual objects and activities in real-life scenarios on videos.
 AVQA provides diverse sets of questions specially designed considering both audio and visual information, involving various relationships between objects or in activities.

 We collect 57,015 videos from daily audio-visual activities and 57,335 specially-designed question-answer pairs relying on clues from both audio and visual modalities.
-More Detailed information listed in the [Dataset Website](https://mn.cs.tsinghua.edu.cn/avqa).
+More Detailed information listed on the [Dataset Website](https://mn.cs.tsinghua.edu.cn/avqa).
 ## Description
 ### Repo directories
 - ./configs: config files;